perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 format string and, more particularly, before the data for the second field.
 This means that those options only take effect for that particular field and the previous fill behaviour is then reasserted for subsequent fields.
-Many other `form` options â for example `:ws`, `:height`, or `:break` â can be specified in this way, so as to apply them only to a particular field.
+Many other `form` options – for example `:ws`, `:height`, or `:break` – can be specified in this way, so as to apply them only to a particular field.

 There is also a general `:fill` option that sets the default sequence